ClearURLs/Addon/README.md

 ## Projects that use parts of ClearURLs

 * [Uroute](https://github.com/walterl/uroute) used ClearURLs to filter/clean URL before launching browser
+* [Scrub](https://gitlab.com/CrunchBangDev/cbd-cogs/-/tree/master/Scrub) used ClearURLs to filter/clean URLs as cog for the Red Discord bot

 ## Recommended by...
 *  [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js/wiki/4.1-Extensions)